Aimee is able to provide advice and representation, employing her strategic acumen, to all stages of complex

 Aimee also has a practice in inquiries and inquests.
-She is currently part of the counsel team to the Dame Linda Dobbs Review, the review is considering whether issues in relation to HBOS Reading were investigated and appropriately reported by Lloyds Banking Group and has a keen interest in financial crime.
+She is currently First Junior to Counsel to the Chair of the Dame Linda Dobbs Review, the review is considering whether issues in relation to HBOS Reading were investigated and appropriately reported by Lloyds Banking Group.
 Aimee was also instructed in the Undercover Policing Inquiry as part of the counsel team to the Inquiry.
 She was junior counsel to the Inquest Touching Upon the Death of Ellie Butler, led by Adam Wiseman QC.
 She is regularly instructed by government departments in advisory matters, including on matters of human rights law.

 Aimee has a strong academic background having completed an LLM in Human Rights Law, awarded with distinction.
 She specialised in the intersect between human rights and national security, criminal process and prison law.
 Prior to pupillage, Aimee was a member of the Independent Monitoring Board at Harmondsworth Immigration Removal Centre.
 She carried out work for a number of leading NGOs both in the UK and internationally.

 First Junior Counsel to the Chair of the Dame Linda Dobbs Review (ongoing)